How to Teach Vowel Teams

 Why do we use gh in vowel spellings?

 The ‘gh’ combination, like in the word ‘high’, was inherited from the Germanic languages that had an impact on English.
 We used to pronounce the ‘gh’ in Old English, but as something like a ‘k’ sound e.g. the Gaelic word, lough (loch).
 The German for ‘light’ is ‘licht’ and ‘night’ is ‘nacht’.
 When Middle English changed to Modern English, the sound was dropped or, in some words, changed to the softer ‘f’, as in ‘rough’.
 The ‘gh’ has been left in the spelling to show the word’s origin.

 How To Teach Vowel Teams – Some Tips:

 - Teach the most common vowel sounds first – the strong /e/, /i/, /o/, /a/ and /u/.
-Part 2 of Phonics Hero will systematically take you through this logic.
+Part 2 of our interactive, click-and-go Phonics Lessons will help you systematically teach this logic.